 How can I take care of myself …

 - If you have diabetes, keep it under control.
-Initial research shows that having diabetes may worsen the outcomes of COVID-19.
+Diabetes increases the risk of developing severe COVID-19.
 Follow your doctor’s orders for checking your blood sugar and maintaining a healthy diet.
 Ensure you have adequate supplies of testing equipment and medications on hand.
 To find a diabetes management program in your area, visit the American Diabetes Association or Association of Diabetes Care and Education Specialists.

 - If you have prediabetes or at risk of diabetes, keep elevated blood sugar from getting out of control.
 Find virtual diabetes prevention programs, which allow you to work with a trained coach to make realistic, lasting lifestyle changes.
 These programs also provide information on eating healthy and being active, managing stress, staying motivated and solving problems that can slow your progress, and they help enable you to get support from people with similar goals and challenges.
 Visit www.preventdiabetesco.org if you are in the metro Denver area or doihaveprediabetes.org outside of the metro areas.